 My advice?
 Play all three, then you've covered everything!

-If you want to try them out, join us at one of our events - subscribe to the newsletter to make sure you don't miss out.
+If you want to try them out, join us at one of our events - subscribe to the newsletter using the link below to make sure you don't miss out.